-- Humble Hero: Confucius himself, with his insistence that only his perseverance and love of learning set him about from other men of learning.
+- Humble Hero: Confucius himself, with his insistence that only his perseverance and love of learning set him apart from other men of learning.

 - Manly Tears: "He did not sing on the same day in which he had been weeping."